andrewkatson/TheBTeam/README.md

 These house fry-guys, the first line of defense in your army.
 Once they see a unit, they'll start fighting him and keep him stationary as long as he stays alive.
 They're great for stalling units and keeping them away from the veggie table while your other towers whittle their health down.

+##### Rally Points

+These towers also have a unique control scheme.
+Clicking on one will show you a flag icon inside a circle.
+Clicking this flag will allow you to pick it up.
+You can drop it on any path tile inside the tower's circle of influence.
+This flag will tell the tower's Fryguys where they should convene while they're not fighting.

 ### Children
 ![unit](https://raw.githubusercontent.com/andrewkatson/TheBTeam/master/resources/sprites/unit/skinnykidunit/standing.png)
 ![unit](https://raw.githubusercontent.com/andrewkatson/TheBTeam/master/resources/sprites/unit/averagekidunit/standing.png)
 ![unit](https://raw.githubusercontent.com/andrewkatson/TheBTeam/master/resources/sprites/unit/fatkidunit/standing.png)

 Children come in 3 different weight classes.
 The largest kids are slow, but have nearly bottomless stomachs and built-in armor.
 The smallest kids are on the other side of the spectrum-- they're quick runners, but their bellies will fill up fast.
 Average sized kids tend to form the bulk of the kids at school, and they fall somewhere in between the biggest and the smallest kids.

 ### Tips
 - Different towers have strengths and weaknesses that allow them to counter different units.
 A diverse lineup will increase your chances of success.